7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Storage-Accounts.md

 Azure Data Box | Rugged device to physically transport data to Azure Azure Import/Export service | Service to ship physical disks for data transfer no Azure

+Create Container for Blob Storage
+`Azure Storage accounts -> + Container -> Name and Change "Public Access Level"`:
+**Public access level**: The access level specifies whether the container and its blobs can be accessed publicly.
+By default, container data is private and visible only to the account owner.
+There are three access level choices:
+    -   **Private**: (Default) Prohibit anonymous access to the container and blobs.
+    -   **Blob**: Allow anonymous public read access for the blobs only.
+    -   **Container**: Allow anonymous public read and list access to the entire container, including the blobs.

+See Tiering for Hot, Cold, Arcvhie and Premium Storage

+Use Azure Blob Storage lifecycle management policy rules to:
+`Storage Account -> $storage_account -> Lifecycle Management`
+- Rule-based run scheduling
+- Rule-based condition to containers or a subset of blobs
+- Delete blobs
+- Transition Storage tier

+Object replication copies blobs in a container asynchronously according to policy rules that you configure.
+During the replication process, the following contents are copied from the source container to the destination container:
+-   The blob contents
+-   The blob metadata and properties
+-   Any versions of data associated with the blob
+Requires:
+- Versioning enabled
+- Does not support snapshots
+- Replication Policy
+Considerations:
+- Latency reductions
+- Efficiency for compute workloads
+- Data distribution
+- Costs benefit

+Create a storage account:
+`Storage Accounts`
+Create Container for blobs
+`Storage Accounts -> $storage_account -> Containers
+Upload Blob
+`Storage Accounts -> $storage_account -> Containers -> $container -> Upload`
+Move Data to, from, or within Azure Storage
+`Storage Accounts -> $storage_account -> Diagnose and solve problems`
+Monitor Storage Accounts
+`Storage Accounts -> $storage_account -> Insights`

 #### Azure Files